-My ceramic work draws inspiration from the British coastline and wildlife.
-I have also been experimenting with alternative firing techniques, and some of this work will also be on display.
-My newly refurbished pottery studio is located on the family working farm where I live, in the village of Benwick in rural Fenland countryside.
-I will be exhibiting for the final weekend of Open Studios (7th & 8th July) from home for the very first time (Venue 33 in the directory), and over the two days you will be able to see my work, and watch the pit-firing experiments (weather permitting).
-I will be joined by Andrea Van Kleef (The Garden Potter) who makes a range of functional ceramics and textiles.
-Andrea will also demonstrate throwing on the potter’s wheel over the course of the weekend.
-She is planning to run some pottery classes later this year, so if this is of interest, do come and say hello!
+My main ceramic work draws inspiration from the British coastline and wildlife, and I regularly exhibit at a number of galleries around the UK.
+I have also been developing new ideas and experimenting with pit firing, and so some of this work will also be on display at Open Studios.
+My pottery studio is located on the family working farm where I live, in the village of Benwick in the rural Fenland countryside.
+We will be exhibiting for the final weekend of Open Studios (13th & 14th July) at Venue number TBC in the directory.
+There will be a range of ceramics and textile work on display, come and look round the studio, and watch the raku and pit-firing experiments (weather permitting).
+I will be joined by Andrea Van Kleef (www.thegardenpotter.com) who makes a range of functional ceramics and colourful woven textiles.
+Also exhibiting here for the first time is Debbie Davis (www.debbieonthebrink.com) who will be showing her beautiful individual handbuilt ceramics.

 Refreshments of tea, coffee, cold drinks and yummy homemade cake will also be available.
-Plenty of outdoor seating should you wish to come for a chat about pottery, relax and watch the “goings on”!
-If you are interested in pottery classes or workshops, this is the perfect opportunity to come and have a look at the pottery studio, and express your interest.
+Plenty of outdoor seating should you wish to just come and watch the “goings on”!

 On Thursday 1st November 2018, one of our members, Pete Hayward, sadly passed away following a short illness.
 Pete More